Abdulsamad1109/marketplace-API/README.md

 1.  **Register as a Seller, Buyer, or Admin** using the `/auth` endpoints.
 2.  **Log in** with your registered credentials to obtain a JWT.
 3.  **For Sellers**:
-    *   Create product categories (if you are also an admin or an admin creates them).
     *   Create new products using `POST /product` (ensure you attach image files).
     *   Manage your products.
 4.  **For Buyers**: